dorianrod/GitReviewLens/README.md

 The project follows domain-driven design principles:

 - Collected data is modeled into entities (cf. `domain/entities`)
-- Various repositories (in the meaning of DDD) load and/or upload entities from/to different sources (Azure, GitHub, JSON, Git, Database).
+- Various repositories (in the meaning of DDD) load and/or upload entities from/to different sources (Azure, GitHub, JSON, Git, Database)
 - Domain base use cases are defined in `domain/use_cases` and more complex uses cases are defined in `app/controllers`
 - APIs routes or commands in the presentation layer define how to manipulate use cases